 A cosigner should be someone who would be proud to cheer you on at graduation.
 Avoid looking for a cosigner through online databases that connect you with a cosigner for a fee — they can be unreliable and may be illegitimate.
 When you find someone, who is open to being your cosigner, explain to them that you are committed to success with your education and loan repayment.
 Depending on the loan program, you may be able mention that the lender will release your cosigner after certain conditions are met.

 Finally, there are student loan funding options that don’t require a cosigner.
-The Ascent Non-cosigned loan provides opportunities for college juniors, seniors and graduate students who do not have a cosigner.
+The Ascent Non-cosigned loan provides opportunities for college undergraduate juniors and seniors who do not have a cosigner.
 Just like with a cosigned loan, you can get up to 100% of your tuition and eligible living expenses covered as you complete your educational journey.
 Eligibility for loans such as these depend on a variety of factors, such as creditworthiness, school, program, and your GPA.

 Just because you may not be able to find a cosigner does not mean you can’t reach your educational goals.
 By utilizing the above options, you can forge your own path ahead when it comes to your college experience.
 Take the time to explore your available options and think outside of the box, and you’ll find there are many that are willing to assist you along the path.